-Udhiya Qurbani is a practice done by Muslim communities across the world to commemorate the sacrifice done by prophet Abrahim.
-It is done during the Eid-ul-Adha holiday, in which goats, sheep, cow and camel are slaughtered and given to the poor and destitute to help spread the joys of the holidays and festivities.
+Udhiya Qurbani is a practice done by Muslim communities across the world to commemorate the sacrifice done by Prophet Abraham.
+It is done during the Eid-ul-Adha holiday, in which goats, sheep, cows, and camels are slaughtered and given to the poor and destitute to help spread the joys of the holidays and festivities.
 It is a great way of fighting poverty as a society on a large scale.

 You can package this with an orphan gift today, and spreading joy further!